 Some laboratory studies show that oregano or its components have properties that can kill some food-borne germs.
 But there is no evidence that it helps prevent food poisoning.

 Oregano oil has also been used to treat a condition that some alternative medicine practitioners refer to as yeast hypersensitivity syndrome.
 In this condition, an excess of the yeast candida albicans is thought to cause symptoms, such as sinus congestion, headache, fatigue, and depression.
 It is not a condition that is recognized by conventional medicine.
 And there is no evidence that oregano oil helps treat these symptoms.

 Oregano oil in an oral or inhaled form is also used to try to treat respiratory tract conditions such as:

 Oregano oil is also marketed as an aid for:

 Urinary tract infections

-Oregano oil, when put into a form that lets it be applied to the skin, has been used to try to treat:
+Oregano oil, in a form that can be applied to the skin, has been used to try to treat:

 Marketers of oregano oil claim a host of other applications as well.

-There is no research to back up these health claims.
+There is no human clinical research to back up these health claims.

 Optimal doses of oregano have not been set for any condition.
 Quality and active ingredients in supplements may vary widely.
-This makes it very hard to set a standard dose.
+This makes it difficult to set a standard dose.